The Freedom Trail: Exploring Boston’s Past

 Below I have given an overview of the 16 sites you will encounter on the trail, along with a bit of information explaining the significance of each.
 I hope you enjoy this virtual tour, however, it is by no means a replacement for taking the journey yourself!

-And now, a brief overview of the historical sights you will see along the trail.
+And now, a brief overview of the historical sights you will come across on your journey.

 1. Boston Common